MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/kernel/introduction-to-the-directed-power-management-framework.md

 ---
 title: Introduction to the Directed Power Management Framework
-description: Describes the Directed Power Management Framework, or DFx, which is equivalent to Power Framework, or PoFx, version 3. ms.assetid: 58550c57-3439-4212-b0c6-6a2fbfd38414 ms.date: 03/27/2019 ms.custom: 19H1
+description: Describes the Directed Power Management Framework, or DFx, which is part of the Power Framework, or PoFx, version 3. ms.assetid: 58550c57-3439-4212-b0c6-6a2fbfd38414 ms.date: 03/27/2019 ms.custom: 19H1